loathers/garbage-collector/README.md

 ## Introduction

 This script is an automated turn-burning script for the Kingdom of Loathing that spends a day's resources and adventures on farming in [Barf Mountain](https://kol.coldfront.net/thekolwiki/index.php/Barf_Mountain).
 This script should ideally be used by folks who have a decent number of IOTMs, but it should have some profit generation even for relatively low-shiny accounts due to the inherent value of Barf Mountain turns.

+Garbage Collector, or Garbo for short, is a tool that is designed to maximally extract value from all resources you have available and those you didn't know you had available.
+When it does something you don't expect, it is either because it has mall data to back up that decision or because the developers intuited that the decision would be profitable.
+So don't worry about that cognac you were saving for marriage, it's safe.

+Garbo is minimally configurable to make things simpler for both the users and the developers, and it will always try to make the most profitable decisions possible.

 ## Setup